 Agendas for Professional Community termly meetings are carefully planned to ensure they capture the priorities of community members, and connect these to the best of regional, national and available evidence.

-Contributors to community events will include leading national voices on issues, key officials from national agencies like Ofsted, researchers from the EEF and universities and leads from DfE CPD providers like English Hubs and EdTech Demonstrators.
+Contributors to community events will include leading national voices on issues, key officials from national agencies like Ofsted, researchers from the Education Endowment Foundation (EEF) and universities and leads from DfE CPD providers, including English Hubs and EdTech Demonstrators.
 In addition, local members of the Professional Community that are developing outstanding practice are able to share through events.